The Dos and Don’ts of Marketing During a Pandemic

 We’d like to share today some snapshots of the dos and don’ts of marketing during the pandemic from Alexandra Mondalek that she covered in the latest Business of Fashion article (link to the full article).
 They’re especially relevant for fashion, beauty brands, and e-comm.

-The rules of #marketing became instantly obsolete when the coronavirus pandemic swept the world last month.
+The marketing rules became instantly obsolete when the coronavirus pandemic swept the world last month.
 The #fashion industry was initially paralysed: how can you possibly launch an influencer collaboration without Coachella?
 And what’s the point of advertising if nobody’s shopping?
 But some new best practices are emerging.

 1. Do acknowledge the pandemic.
 Don’t depress customers.

 2. Do work with influencers.
 Don’t let them get carried away.